kevinmatthes/git-aliases-f18/README.md

 just clear
 ```

-All build artifacts will be removed from the working directory.
-The selection
+All build artifacts will be removed from the whole repository.
+The selection of
-of the files and directories to remove is controlled by the `.gitignore` as the
+the files and directories to remove is controlled by the `.gitignore` as the
 respective Git command is invoked by this recipe.

 ### Creation of Directories